-Will the cost of home insurance fall as a result of Flood Re?
+Has the cost of home insurance fallen as a result of Flood Re?

 Flood Re does not set prices for home insurance, but gives insurers the opportunity of passing to it the flood risk element of a home insurance policy (buildings and contents) at a premium that is capped, depending on the Council Tax band of the property.
 It is up to an insurer to decide whether they wish to pass the flood risk element of the cover to Flood Re.

 Why has my insurer added a cost on to my premium to cover Flood Re even though I don’t live in a high risk area?

 Flood Re is partly subsidised by a tax levied on all insurers that offer home insurance in the UK.
 Flood Re does not regulate if or how insurers choose to pass on this tax to their customers.
 It is therefore possible that an insurer will choose to spread the costs across even those policies within their portfolio that do not include high flood risk.